Looking for the top things to do in Orlando?

 For an even more wild Florida experience, paddle the length of Rock Springs Run which is 8.5 miles with the current to Wekiva Island, and reward yourself at The Tooting Otter with a local craft beer.

 Rock Springs Run has something for everyone and its unique beauty alone is reason enough to visit during your next Florida vacation.
 For more information about paddling Rock Springs Run, visit Kayaking From King’s Landing.
 This is a great thing to do in Orlando other than Disney!

 Beaches Near Orlando Florida

-There are a few options for beaches near Orlando.
+There are a few options for beaches near Disney World or Orlando in general.
 You can go toward the Atlantic Ocean side or the Gulf of Mexico side.
-The Atlantic Ocean side is about an hour away.
+The Atlantic Oceanside is about an hour away.
 Cocoa Beach is one of the popular choices in that direction.
-On the Gulf of Mexico side Clear Water is a very popular choice.
+On the Gulf of Mexico side, Clear Water is a very popular choice.

 #1 Beach in America

 The water is also warm, shallow, and free of large waves, so it's an ideal location for swimming without worrying too much about safety.
 I actually unexpectedly swam with manatees in the wild at this beach!
 They came into shore and swam around us for close to three hours, occasionally getting close enough to brush up against our legs.
 Manatee sightings and dolphin sightings are both incredibly common at this beach.
 There are even Clearwater Beach dolphin cruises that will take you on tours just to see them.

 Sunsets at the pier are also spectacularly breathtaking, so I highly recommend staying in a Clearwater Beach hotel near Pier 60 if you decide to stay overnight.
 Before you drive back to Orlando, you should also take a stroll down the pier, dine at one of the yummy beachfront restaurants, and shop for souvenirs in one of the quirky shops located along the Beach Walk.